ysyk2021/the-productive-marketing-manager-creating-effective-campaigns-that-boost-your-bottom-line/src/chapter-8-2.md

-Chapter 8: Managing Projects and Prioritizing Tasks: Strategies for Using Project Management Tools, Delegating Tasks, and Staying Organized
+Strategies for Using Project Management Tools, Delegating Tasks, and Staying Organized
 ===========================================================================================================================================

 In this chapter, we will discuss strategies for managing projects and prioritizing tasks as a marketing manager.
 This includes using project management tools, delegating tasks effectively, and staying organized.